 While the nutrition information in this book doesn’t pass my evidence test, the recipes are great.
 They’re modern, plant based and make use of the superfoods you bought that are hiding in the back of the pantry unopened.
 A great book if you’re interested eating more wholefoods but have some fussy familiar members to impress.
 My favourite recipe: Lamb meatballs with cauliflower tabbouleh.

 I hate the title of this book and even I am surprised this book has made my list (!!) as I’m not usually an advocate for diet and exercise programs.
 BUT the recipes are great!
 They’re based on the Australian Guide to Healthy Eating and there’s plenty of useful nutrition and shopping tips throughout.
 I wouldn’t recommend following the meal plans as they can end up being very carbohydrate heavy, but the individual recipes are perfectly nutritious and balanced.
-A few of the main meals I have cooked needed tweaking with some extra spices for flavour, but this is easily fixed if you’re a regular in the kitchen.
+Quite a few of the main meals I have cooked needed tweaking with some extra spices for flavour, but this is easily fixed if you’re a regular in the kitchen.
 There are plenty of breakfast and snack ideas which alone make this book worthwhile.
 My favourite recipe: Choc Peanut Butter Smoothie Bowl.

 These books are affiliate links which means that by using my link instead of searching directly, I get a tiny commission which helps me with the costs for this website.
 Using an affiliate link doesn’t cost you any more.